Houston sports travel guide

 Another section of the city worth exploring for hotels is near the Galleria, an upscale shopping mall that has many familiar brand-name hotels nearby.

-For Houston sports travel, know that it is a fairly car-centric city, but its network of streets and highways isn’t difficult to navigate.
+For Houston sports travel, know that it is a fairly car-centric city, but its network of streets and highways isn’t difficult to guide through.
 The downtown area is surrounded on all sides by freeways, and nearly all points of interest are within a few miles of a freeway exit.

 The city also has a light rail system known as METRORail, which consists of three lines.
 All of Houston’s sports venues can be accessed via light rail — get off at Bell (Red Line) for Toyota Center, Convention District (Green and Purple lines) for Minute Maid Park, EaDo/Stadium (Green and Purple lines) for BBVA Compass Stadium and Reliant Park (Red Line) for NRG Stadium.